gabriellatavares/treatyoself/README.md

 3) npm install
 4) nodemon index.js

-If you are using windows and receive a phyton related error after running npm install from the server folder, run :
+If you are using windows and receive a Python related error after running npm install from the server folder, run :